-We have helped over 200 family businesses from 20 countries on six continents successfully transition
+We have helped over 200 family businesses from 20 countries on six continents prepare for family business succession.

 Our clients’ operating businesses span many industries, including manufacturing, luxury and consumer goods, industrial services, real estate, communications, and more.
 They generate revenues from hundreds of millions of dollars a year to multiple billions.
 They are the world’s leading privately-held, family-owned or controlled businesses.